Who We Are

 HJF partners to advance military medicine for our nation’s warfighters.

-HJF advances military medicine for the mutual benefit of military and civilian health.
+HJF is the trusted partner to advance military medicine globally for the mutual benefit of military and civilian health.

 Honesty & Integrity

 Diversity & community

 Dignity & respect

 Joseph Caravalho, Jr., M.D., MG, U.S. Army, Ret.

 HJF is led by President and Chief Executive Officer, Joseph Caravalho, Jr. Dr. Caravalho is responsible for the guidance and leadership of HJF.
 He sets the strategic goals and guides HJF in advancing military and civilian medicine.
 There are ten vice presidents overseeing each of HJF's departments and a Council of Directors oversees HJF's financial and strategic goals.